jguadagno/jguadagno/README.md

 # I'm Joe Guadagno

-### Joe Guadagno is currently open for work and serves on the Board of Directors of the [.NET Foundation](https://dotnetfoundation.org/) as President
+### Joe Guadagno is currently Vice President of IT at Real Time Technologies (RT²) and serves on the Board of Directors of the [.NET Foundation](https://dotnetfoundation.org/) as President

 ### Social